 "A differentially steered nonholonomic mobile robot platform has been fabricated to implement and validate nonlinear control laws.
 The platform can also be used to validate hierarchical cooperative control techniques.
 As a first step towards building a fleet of autonomous robots, novel control methods are developed and implemented on the robot platform for trajectory tracking as well as point stabilization.
-As an extension to the development of nonlinear controllers, a novel reinforcement learning based neural network is developed to control a manipulation task for a micro-electro-mechanical systems (MEMS).
-The nonlinear controllers developed for both the robot and the MEMS have online neural networks to compensate for the unknown nonlinear system dynamics"--Abstract, leaf iv.
+As an extension to the development of nonlinear controllers, a novel reinforcement learning based neural network is developed to control a manipulation task for a micro-electro-mechanical system (MEMS).
+The nonlinear controllers developed for both the robot and the MEMS have online neural networks to compensate for the unknown nonlinear system dynamics"--Abstract, page iv.

 Electrical and Computer Engineering